Might and Magic IX: Setting

 The game takes place on the fictional world of Axeoth, in the Chedian region of the continent of Rysh.
-The previous three games in the series had taken place on the world of Enroth, the land of Heroes of Might and Magic.
-The change to a new world with little direct connection to previous storylines was prompted by the destruction of Enroth, as depicted in Heroes of Might and Magic IV, which also takes place on Axeoth.
-Unlike Heroes IV, however, Might and Magic IX makes only passing reference to the series' previous setting.
-Only one character from previous games in the series, Nicolai Ironfist, makes a return appearance, though King Roland Ironfist and the Kreegan are also mentioned.
+The previous three games in the main Might and Magic series had taken place on the world of Enroth, the setting introduced by the spinoff series Heroes of Might and Magic.
+The change to a new world with little direct connection to previous storylines was prompted by the destruction of Enroth, as depicted in the introductory sequence of Heroes of Might and Magic IV, which also takes place on Axeoth.
+Unlike Heroes IV, however, Might and Magic IX makes only passing reference to the series' previous setting, as it takes place on a different continent than the one most survivors of Enroth ended up on.
+Only one character from previous games in the series, Prince Nicolai Ironfist, makes a return appearance, though King Roland Ironfist and the Kreegan are also mentioned.

 The land of Chedian lies upon the east coast of Rysh, and is divided into several towns and cities ruled by six disagreeable clans, with the nations of Framon and Beldonia further to the west.
 Time in Rysh is calculated according to years following the Great Cataclysm, an event in which the enigmatic sorcerer, Verhoffin, unleashed a destructive spell of such power upon the continent that its entire geography was reshuffled, crippling the Ursanian Empire from which the Beldonians are descended.
 Each clan is ruled by a Jarl, and uniting the clans under one banner is a major objective of the game.
 Many themes, characters and location names, such as the gods, the Frost Giants, Lindisfarne, Arslegard and the Otherworld, were directly inspired by Celtic and Norse mythology.
 The continent upon which Heroes IV takes place, which was settled by refugees from Enroth, is located far across the sea, and is not referenced in-game.
 In a break from tradition, very few elements of the series' science fantasy theme are prevalent in the game itself, though they are present in the backstory.